 The process of obtaining a mortgage on a leasehold is an interesting one.
 You will find that not all lenders will accept this kind of deal.
 However, those who do usually will only get it if your term is at least 60 years.
 The reason for this is down to their ability to resale in the event of repossession.

 If your term is shorter than 60 years, you most likely will have to discuss the possibilities of renewing the lease on the property with the freeholder, along with a legal representative.

 There has been a particular issue with freeholding for some time and still ongoing, a practice known in the industry as “land-banking”.
 Referring to some freeholders holding onto land, whether they have a finished property or not and despite the need for more homes in the UK, purely because the market has changed and they’re waiting for a chance to make more money.

 As you would expect, this kind of practice is not precisely well-received across the nation, many seeing it as unfair and leading people to request that the government abolish leasehold altogether, as a means of future-proofing against such a thing.

 Along with the service fees involved, the need for renovation permissions and ground rent, it’s no surprise that leasehold housing can often seem like a bad deal; however, if handled correctly, it could still be an option that works out for you and your circumstances.

 If you are looking at leasehold houses and debating whether to buy one, you should prioritise speaking to your Conveyancing Solicitor regarding the lease and other legalities involved.

-It’s straightforward to get carried away with the excitement of purchasing a home, but you also need to realise it’s a significant investment decision that you need to put much time into thinking about if you would like to get started on a leasehold house mortgage, please Get in Touch.
+It’s straightforward to get carried away with the joys you may feel when buying a home, but you also need to realise that this is a significant investment decision that you need to put much time into thinking about if you would like to get started on a leasehold house mortgage, please Get in Touch.